Sign In / Sign Out

 - ASU Home

 - My ASU

-- Colleges & Schools
+- Colleges and Schools

-- Map & Locations
+- Map and Locations

-The business journalism specialization combines a thorough understanding of business and economic principles with practical journalism course work and professional internships at major news organizations that include Bloomberg News, Thomson Reuters, CNBC, MarketWatch, MSNBC.com and the business news departments of the Los Angeles Times, Houston Chronicle, Phoenix Business Journal and The Arizona Republic.
+Students in the business journalism specialization gain a thorough understanding of business and economic principles through practical journalism course work and professional internships at major news organizations that include Bloomberg News, Thomson Reuters, CNBC, MarketWatch, MSNBC.com and the business news departments of the Los Angeles Times, Houston Chronicle, Phoenix Business Journal and The Arizona Republic.

 Entering graduate students take the courses MCO 550 Issues in Coverage of Business and the Economy and MCO 553 Reporting on Business and the Economy.
 The MCO 550 seminar introduces students to business and economic coverage, from balance sheets to regulation and coverage of business personalities.
 In MCO 553, they report and write stories about business and economic topics, often on deadline.
 Students learn how to present complex financial topics in clear and compelling ways, with the goal of publication.

 Students in the specialization are encouraged to complete their required professional program on the business desk of Cronkite News, where they report on a wide range of stories that have money as an angle.
 Their stories are published on the Cronkite News website and are distributed to local, regional and national news outlets.

 Students emerge with robust portfolios of published work and ready to enter the profession.
 Graduates work at major news outlets as well as business publications around the country.

 Graduate assistantships are available to graduate students who have strong potential for business journalism careers.
 Those students are assigned to the Reynolds Center, where they get additional experience reporting, writing and producing content about the coverage of business.